carlrafting/autogrow/readme.md

 #### Description

-Takes no arguments.
 Gets all `textarea` elements from DOM and runs `autogrow()` on each element.
 Sets an id on element if it doesn't already have it.

 ### `autogrow.init()`